DirtyHairy/typescript-deferred/README.md

 **Typescript**

 `otherwise` can change the type wrapped by the promise and carries a type parameter just like `then`.
-In most case, type inference will safe you the work of specifying it.
+In most cases, type inference will safe you the work of specifying it.

 ## More Typescript

+Promises are described by the interface `tsd.PromiseInterface<sometype>` which builds upon the thenable interface `tsd.ThenableInterface<sometype>`.
+If you need to adopt foreign thenables that do not fully declare this interface (very likely as it contains the necessary overloads to describe the different invocations of `then`), you'll have to cast.

-The full typescript interface is described by the typescript header `typescript_deferred.d.ts`.
+The full Typescript interface is described by the Typescript header `typescript_deferred.d.ts`.

-# Building and tests
+# Building and Tests

 In orde to build the code yourself, you need `grunt-cli` installed and `grunt` available in your path.